lumeihong/CampaignTimeSeries/solution_Readme.md

 ### forcast_analysis.ipynb:

+* analyse trend for impressions, clicks and conversions.
+Focus on impressions only for now
+* decompose impressions by its trend, seasonality, and noise
+* choose ARIMA model as it is currently the most popular timeseries foracst model
+* try to find I by differencing impressions by 1 and 2
+* try to find AR and MA (p and q) by plotting ACF and PACF charts
+* try to fit the ARIMA model using estimated variables
+* try to train the dataset and test the dataset
+* try prediction for 1 week impressions for each channel

 ## task3 solution

 ### Click Analysis.jpg:

-It shows visualization of number of clicks by country, channel_name, business_vertical respectively.
+* It shows visualization of number of clicks by country, channel_name, business_vertical respectively.
 It was done in Tableau.

 ### Conversion Analysis.jpg:

-It shows visualization of number of conversions by country, channel_name, business_vertical respectively.
+* It shows visualization of number of conversions by country, channel_name, business_vertical respectively.
 It was done in Tableau.

 ### Impression Analysis.jpg:

-It shows visualization of number of impressions by country, channel_name, business_vertical respectively.
+* It shows visualization of number of impressions by country, channel_name, business_vertical respectively.
 It was done in Tableau.

 ### Impressions and Clicks Trend.jpg:

-It shows visualization of cumulative increase of impressions and clicks by channel_name and region over time.
+* It shows visualization of cumulative increase of impressions and clicks by channel_name and region over time.
 It was done in Tableau.

 ### Total Spend CPM.jpg:

-It shows visualization of total spend CPM by country.
+* It shows visualization of total spend CPM by country.
 It was done in Tableau.

 ## task4 solution

 ### databricks_spark_sql.ipynb:

-Online databricks community was registered first in order to run python and spark sql.
+* Online databricks community was registered first in order to run python and spark sql.
-Simple sql data selection and spark dataframe are practiced using MovieLens data.
+* Simple sql data selection and spark dataframe are practiced using MovieLens data.

 ### ml-latest:

-MovieLens full set of data downloaded from https://grouplens.org/datasets/.
+* MovieLens full set of data downloaded from https://grouplens.org/datasets/.